rampage445/Fashion-Recommender-System/README.md

-# The model training, web scraping scripts are available on the assets folder
+# The model training, web scraping scripts are available in the assets folder

 # Model architecture
 ![Model Architecture](assets/model_arch.png)